Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

 Now when you take a look at the **/environment** endpoint you will see the JSON in a readable manner.

-Until now we ran the web api locally with IIS:
+Until now we ran the Web API locally with IIS:
 ![](https://cloud.githubusercontent.com/assets/9350951/8604691/6e73edca-2680-11e5-8f27-ec413fb73d54.png)
 This can be changed to web.
 When running it with web, a console will open and it will be self hosted by it.